Marketing Real Estate to Flip

 - Where do you find home buyers likely to be interested in your property?

 In recent years, Internet advertising has become the most effective way to reach the largest number of people.
 Sites such as Realtor, Zillow and Trulia are where you will see extensive listings of homes by area.
 The majority of these are posted online by real estate brokers through the multi-listing service (MLS).
-Many newspapers subscribe to the MLS and download the latest listings online.
+Many newspapers subscribe to the MLS and download the latest listings online, making these sites essential tools when it comes to marketing real estate.

 There are several websites where you can post your online ad for free.
 Sites such as vFlyer, Point2 and Postlets have great free options.
 These sites could also post for you on other frequently visited sites.

-Print advertising, including newspapers and magazines, are no longer an effective vehicle for advertising your home for sale.
+Print advertising, including newspapers and magazines, are no longer an effective vehicle for marketing real estate.
 Direct mail, however, can be useful if you can target your audience properly.
 For example, if you are trying to sell a log cabin in the woods, it would be a good strategy to buy a list of customers from a nearby outdoor equipment store and send them the information.

 Your target buyer might also be someone with a certain income level, age group, religion or marital status.
 See if you can identify other places that might have a mailing list that you can use to contact potentially interested buyers through direct mail or email.